 3.2 Specific Regulations Concerning Student Conduct

 3.2.1 Academic Dishonesty.
-Written or other work that a student submits in a course shall be the product of his/her own efforts.
+Written or other work that a student submits in a course shall be the product of that student's own efforts.
 Plagiarism, cheating, and all other forms of academic dishonesty are prohibited.
 Students are expected to adhere to the ethical and professional standards associated with their programs and academic courses.
 Alleged violations of this section shall be adjudicated in accordance with CMU's Policy on Academic Integrity.
 Copies of the Policy on Academic Integrity may be accessed via the Office of Student Conduct website (View the Policy on Academic Integrity).

 3.2.2 False Information.
 A student shall not furnish, or attempt to furnish, false or misleading information to university officials or on official university records.
 Furthermore, a student shall not forge, alter, or misuse the university name, the name of any university employee, documents, records of identification, or attempt to do the same.

 3.2.3 Disruption of Learning.
 A student shall not obstruct, disrupt or interfere, or attempt to obstruct, disrupt, or interfere with another student's right to study, learn, or complete academic requirements.
 This includes acts to destroy or prevent or limit access to information or records used by other students in connection with their university responsibilities.

-3.2.4 Disruptive Behavior During Class: A student shall not obstruct, disrupt or interfere, or attempt to disrupt or interfere with another student’s right to study, learn, participate, or a teacher’s right to teach during a class.
-Whether in the classroom or online, this includes but is not limited to such behaviors as talking at inappropriate times, drawing unwarranted attention to him or herself, engaging in loud or distracting behaviors, or refusing to leave a classroom when ordered to do so.
+3.2.4 Disruptive Behavior During Class.
+A student shall not obstruct, disrupt or interfere, or attempt to disrupt or interfere with another student's right to study, learn, participate, or a teacher's right to teach during a class.
+Whether in the classroom or online, this includes but is not limited to such behaviors as talking at inappropriate times, drawing unwarranted attention to oneself, engaging in loud or distracting behaviors, or refusing to leave a classroom when ordered to do so.